-Milk thistle hits prostate cancer two waysApril 23rd, 2012 in Cancer
+Milk thistle hits prostate cancer two waysApril 23, 2012 in Medicine & Health / Cancer

 (Medical Xpress) -- Tumors are gluttons in order to fuel their astounding growth rate they must gorge.
 A University of Colorado Cancer Center study recently published in the journal PLoS One pinpoints the compounds derived from milk thistle that best kill cancer cells directly and restrict tumors' ability to grow the new blood vessels they need to import this massive food supply.

 There are four "isoforms" of silibinin.
 Gagan Deep, PhD, CU Cancer Center investigator and research assistant professor in the Skaggs School of Pharmacy and Pharmaceutical Sciences tested the effectiveness of each.

 In his study, mice who were orally fed Isosilybin B at 50 or 100 mg/kg body weight had much lower tumor volumes than untreated mice and significantly lower tumor volumes than mice treated with the other three isoforms of silibinin.
 This Isosilybin B most effectively killed cancer cells directly.